 The island of La Réunion (Île de la Réunion in French) is becoming increasingly more popular to visit.
-Ile de la Réunion is an overseas department and region of French.
+Ile de la Réunion is an overseas department and region of France.
 Familiar road signs, speaking French, free data roaming and paying in Euro, hurray!
 The island is mostly visited by French people, but partly due to the effect that Instagram has on tourism, this is rapidly changing.
 Only a handful of Instagram influencers have been to La Réunion so far and I was happy to be one of the first.
 Now I’m sharing my experiences to make your trip in La Réunion even more awesome.
 Having explored every corner of the island, I present you the 13 most instagrammable places in La Réunion!
 Today in part 1: everything that has do to with the volcanic activity on the island!

 PART 1: VOLCANIC WONDERS